catalyzeio/stratum-docs/ssh-keys.md

 User keys are the preferred type of keys for the majority of Datica users.
 User keys allow you to access any Datica git repo that belongs to a service within an environment that you have access to.
 For example, let's say Alice is a Datica user with two environments: `production` and `development` and each environment has two services named `app01` and `app02`.
 A user key will grant Alice access to all services in both environments.
 Alice can access `app01` in production and development as well as `app02` in production and development with nothing more than a single user key.

 User keys are intended to be private and not shared with anyone.
-These keys are tied to your Datica user account and can be used for authentication with the Datica APIs or as a method of pushing code to the The Platform platform.
+These keys are tied to your Datica user account and can be used for authentication with the Datica APIs or as a method of pushing code to the Platform platform.

 # Deploy Keys